ingonyama-zk/icicle/examples/rust/install-and-use-icicle/README.md

 If using CUDA backend, make sure to have a CUDA backend license:
 - For license server, specify address: `export ICICLE_LICENSE=port@ip`.
 - For local license, specify path to license: `export ICICLE_LICENSE=path/to/license`.
-(TODO rename env variable)

 ## Install in custom location